JoseEspinosaTello/Amazon_Vine_Analysis/README.md

 -	There was a total of 15,663 five-star reviews from non-paid users.
 -	A total of 39% of non-paid users returned a five-star review.

+## Summary

+The analysis shows us that there is an 11%
 ## Process

 -	Create an AWS S3 bucket and upload Dataset